-Chapter __: “Too Hot to Handle” – Human Migration on a Rapidly-Warming Planet
+Chapter 8: “Too Hot to Handle” – Human Migration on a Rapidly Warming Planet

 By the end of this chapter, you will be able to

-- Discuss major international accords/protocols on human migration, of which the Government of Canada is a signatory.
+- Discuss the major international accords and protocols on human migration of which the Government of Canada is a signatory

-INSTRUCTOR NOTE: While this activity can work well as an individual activity followed by a big group discussion, it could be combined with Learning Activity #5 (where learners are asked to do the same quiz again) and work well as an online discussion forum topic.
+INSTRUCTOR NOTE: Although this activity can work well as an individual activity followed by a large group discussion, it could be combined with Learning Activity 5 (where learners are asked to do the same quiz again).
+It would also work well as an online discussion forum topic.

-LEARNER NOTE: Keep this list handy, as the same questions will be asked of you again at the end of this chapter.
+LEARNER NOTE: Keep this list handy because the same questions will be asked of you again at the end of this chapter.

-On your own (and without conducting any outside research), take a few minutes to answer the following questions.
-How did you arrive at these answers?
-Ask yourself which questions you found more difficult to answer, and why?
+On your own, and without conducting any outside research, take a few minutes to answer the following questions:

 NOTE: Answers will not be revealed to learners for this pre-chapter activity.